Nomad Foods (NYSE:NOMD) Releases FY 2022 Earnings Guidance

 Nomad Foods (NYSE:NOMD – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.92-$1.96 for the period, compared to the consensus estimate of $1.80.
 The company issued revenue guidance of -.

-Nomad Foods (NYSE:NOMD – Get Rating) last issued its earnings results on Wednesday, May 11th.
-The company reported $0.43 EPS for the quarter, beating the consensus estimate of $0.42 by $0.01.
+Nomad Foods (NYSE:NOMD – Get Rating) last announced its quarterly earnings results on Wednesday, May 11th.
+The company reported $0.43 earnings per share for the quarter, beating analysts’ consensus estimates of $0.42 by $0.01.
 Nomad Foods had a net margin of 7.16% and a return on equity of 11.55%.
-During the same quarter in the previous year, the business posted $0.56 earnings per share.
-On average, equities research analysts expect that Nomad Foods will post 1.82 EPS for the current year.
+During the same period in the prior year, the business posted $0.56 EPS.
+On average, sell-side analysts predict that Nomad Foods will post 1.82 EPS for the current year.

-A number of hedge funds have recently modified their holdings of NOMD.
-Wellington Management Group LLP lifted its position in Nomad Foods by 10.7% during the first quarter.
-Wellington Management Group LLP now owns 15,574,393 shares of the company’s stock worth $351,670,000 after acquiring an additional 1,501,225 shares during the last quarter.
-State Street Corp lifted its position in Nomad Foods by 595.3% during the first quarter.
-State Street Corp now owns 876,307 shares of the company’s stock worth $19,787,000 after acquiring an additional 750,281 shares during the last quarter.
-Goldman Sachs Group Inc. increased its holdings in shares of Nomad Foods by 80.5% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 1,613,977 shares of the company’s stock worth $40,978,000 after purchasing an additional 719,904 shares during the period.
-Ancora Advisors LLC increased its holdings in shares of Nomad Foods by 8,497.4% during the first quarter.
-Ancora Advisors LLC now owns 203,759 shares of the company’s stock worth $5,595,000 after purchasing an additional 201,389 shares during the period.
-Finally, Charles Schwab Investment Management Inc. increased its holdings in shares of Nomad Foods by 28.0% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 308,311 shares of the company’s stock worth $6,962,000 after purchasing an additional 67,350 shares during the period.
-Hedge funds and other institutional investors own 78.08% of the company’s stock.
+Hedge funds have recently modified their holdings of the company.
+Wellington Management Group LLP raised its holdings in Nomad Foods by 10.7% in the 1st quarter.
+Wellington Management Group LLP now owns 15,574,393 shares of the company’s stock valued at $351,670,000 after acquiring an additional 1,501,225 shares during the period.
+State Street Corp grew its position in shares of Nomad Foods by 595.3% during the 1st quarter.
+State Street Corp now owns 876,307 shares of the company’s stock worth $19,787,000 after purchasing an additional 750,281 shares in the last quarter.
+Goldman Sachs Group Inc. grew its position in shares of Nomad Foods by 80.5% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 1,613,977 shares of the company’s stock worth $40,978,000 after purchasing an additional 719,904 shares in the last quarter.
+Ancora Advisors LLC grew its position in shares of Nomad Foods by 8,497.4% during the 1st quarter.
+Ancora Advisors LLC now owns 203,759 shares of the company’s stock worth $5,595,000 after purchasing an additional 201,389 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. boosted its position in shares of Nomad Foods by 28.0% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 308,311 shares of the company’s stock worth $6,962,000 after acquiring an additional 67,350 shares in the last quarter.
+78.08% of the stock is currently owned by institutional investors.

 Nomad Foods Limited manufactures, markets, and distributes frozen food products in the United Kingdom, Italy, Germany, France, Sweden, Austria, Norway, Spain, and rest of Europe.
 The company offers fish products, including fish fingers, coated fish, and natural fish; vegetables, such as peas and spinach; and poultry and meat products comprising nuggets, grills, and burgers.